vsharma8363/CSCI-UA.0480-Parallel-Computing/CUDA/II_Software_Hardware.md

 * Ability to execute same app code on hardware with different number of execution resources --> transparent scalability

 #### Scheduling of Blocks
+* Block needs resources assigned beforehand --> Before being given to an SM
+* CUDA runtime --> Reduces number of blocks until resource usage is < limit
+* Runtime System
+ * Maintains list of blocks
+ * Assigns new blocks to SM

+##### Characteristics of a Resource
+* Must be inside the SM
+ * Must be determined before kernel launch
+* Example of SM Resources
+ * Registers
+ * Shared memory
+ * Num of threads that can be tracked/scheduled

+### Warps
+* *Block* is divided into units called **Warps**
+* Outside of your control but *deterministic*
+ * Partitioning is ALWAYS the same
+ * Thread IDs within a warp are consecutive
+  * Warp 0: [0,31]
+  * Warp 1: [32, 63]
+  * Warp 3: [64...]
+* Warp size = Implementation Specific
+ * NVIDIA GPUs --> warp = 32

+#### Branch Divergence in Warps
+* Occurs when threads branch to *different* execute paths
+* You can get major performance losses

+#### Latency Tolerance
+* Latency Hiding --> When instructions must wait for a long-latency op to complete
+* Zero-Overhead Thread Scheduling --> Scheduling does not introduce idle time

+### Mythbusting about CUDA
+* GPUs does not have very wide SIMD machines
+ * No, CUDA Warp has 32 threads
+* Branchin is possible
+* GPUs are power-efficient (performance per watt)
+* Third party wrappers exist for Java, Python, and more